petro-kushchak/homebridge-homepod-radio/README.md

 - Sometimes audio streaming stops, so plugin automatically restarts it

 > [!NOTE]
-> After plugin v2.0 - streaming and retry logic moved to `stream.py`
+> As the plugin is streaming via AirPlay, it should work with any AirPlay enabled speakers.
+YMMV.

 ## Requirements
 - NodeJS (>=8.9.3) with NPM (>=6.4.1)